ericmc21/doc_assistant_project/WRITEUP.md

 ### Rolling summary: `update_memory`

 Rather than passing the raw message list indefinitely, `update_memory` (`agent.py:214`) asks the LLM to produce an `UpdateMemoryResponse`—a compact summary string plus a list of referenced document IDs.
-This summary is stored back into `conversation_summary` and displayed in the CLI as "CONVERSATION SUMMARY."
-It keeps the context window bounded as conversations grow.
+This is stored back into `conversation_summary` and displayed in the CLI as "CONVERSATION SUMMARY."
+I chose this approach to keep context window usage bounded; without it, long sessions would keep growing the message list sent to every subsequent agent call.

 ### Session persistence: JSON files